Andrew Benintendi Player Props: White Sox vs. Angels

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .349, plus a team-best slugging percentage of .377.
+- Benintendi has 78 hits this season and a team-best OBP of .344.

-- Among the qualified hitters in baseball, he ranks 26th in batting average, 45th in on-base percentage, and 126th in slugging.
+- Among the qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 54th and he is 131st in slugging.

-- He has hit a long ball in one of 71 games, and in 0.3% of his plate appearances.
+- He has homered in one of 72 games, and in 0.3% of his plate appearances.

-- He has scored in 30 of 71 games this year, and more than once 3 times.
+- He has scored a run in 30 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.